Banbury railway station: History

-The station

 Layout

-After the rebuilding of the station in 1956–58 there were six numbered platforms: these were formed into two islands, the western one having two through tracks and a single bay at its northern end, whilst the eastern island had a single through platform, but two bays, one at each end.
-The two islands were connected to each other, and to the station entrance hall, by a footbridge.
+After the rebuilding of the station in 1956–58, there were six numbered platforms.
+These were formed into two islands: the western one having two through tracks and a single bay at its northern end, whilst the eastern island had a single through platform, but two bays, one at each end.
+The two islands were connected to each other and to the station entrance hall, by a footbridge.

 At that time, the three through platforms were numbered 1, 3 and 4 from west to east, whilst the three bays were numbered 2, 5 and 6.
-All but one have since been re-designated: the present-day platform 2 was formerly platform 3, whilst the unnumbered bay at its northern end was originally platform 2, and present-day platforms 3 and 4 were formerly platforms 4 and 6 respectively.
-Platform 5, at the northern end of the present platform 3, has lost both its track and its number.
+All but one have since been redesignated; the present-day platform 2 was formerly platform 3, whilst the unnumbered bay at its northern end was originally platform 2, and present-day platforms 3 and 4 were formerly platforms 4 and 5 respectively.
+Platform 6, a bay platform at the southern end of the present platform 3, has lost both its track and its number, although was in use as Platform 4 until 2016.

-The present station has four numbered platforms, numbered 1 to 4 from west to east, and grouped as two island platforms.
+The present station has four numbered platforms, numbered 1 to 4 from west to east, grouped as two island platforms: